Dio Brando: Creation and design

-Appearances
+Appearances and influences

 Phantom Blood

 In Phantom Blood, the child of an abusive drunkard named Dario Brando, Dio Brando becomes the adopted brother of Jonathan Joestar by using a promise that George Joestar made to Dario years ago.
 Upon entering the Joestar estate after his father died, Dio tried to take everything from Jonathan and killed Jonathan's dog, Danny.
 However, Dio underestimated Jonathan and his retaliation for forcefully kissing Erina Pendleton causes Dio to spend the next seven years feigning to be Jonathan's friend.
 He then poisons George with the same poison that he used to kill Dario in order to steal the Joestar fortune.
 Jonathan investigates it, causing Dio to plan to murder Jonathan with an ancient Aztec stone mask.

 However, Dio learns that it transforms the wearer into a vampire when exposed to blood, and uses it on himself when his plan is exposed.
 After the resulting fight, Jonathan impales him on a stone statue and leaves him in the burning Joestar mansion.
 However, Dio survives and uses zombies to take over the small village of Windknight's Lot.
 Jonathan is sought out by Will A. Zeppeli, a master of an ancient martial art called Hamon, which can kill vampires and zombies.
 He teaches Jonathan how to use it as Dio sends zombies to kill him so he can take over the world.
 Jonathan seemingly defeats him again, but Dio survives by decapitating himself.
 He and a surviving zombie, Wang Chan, attack Jonathan on a steamship during his honeymoon with Erina in an attempt to claim his enemy's body for his own.
 While Dio fatally punctures his throat, Jonathan overloads the ship's engines by using his Hamon.
 Dio is seemingly killed by the resulting explosion.
 Erina, pregnant with Jonathan's son, escapes unharmed along with an orphaned girl.